 It might sound like a chore, but you’d be surprised how quick and easy it is to find a great deal – especially when you let iSelect do the hard work for you.

-Let us find you a plan to match your needs and budget by comparing offers from our range of energy providers across South East Queensland.
+Let us find you a plan to match your needs and budget by comparing plans we offer from our range of energy providers across South East Queensland.
 That way, all you have to do is choose the one that suits your needs.